Updated October 21, 2015

 For the greatest improvement with the fewest steps, do the following:

 - Stop sugar completely to reduce inflammation.
+Consider a trial month off of grains (or at least gluten) as well.

 - Integrative Therapeutics Curcumax Pro.
 Take 2 daily of this combined with Boswellia and Turmeric anti-stiffness formula.